qxf2/rust-lambda-action/README.md

 # rust-lambda-action
 A GitHub Action to deploy AWS Lambda functions written in Rust.
+Use version 1.0.1

 ### Background
 This uses <a href="https://www.cargo-lambda.info/">Cargo Lambda</a> which is a Cargo plugin, or subcommand that provides several commands to run, build and deploy Rust functions on Lambda.
 More details on how to use Cargo lambda can be found here - https://github.com/awslabs/aws-lambda-rust-runtime